You may have a few business name ideas in mind, but how do you know which one is best?

 4. Unique Names

 These names typically come from uncommon or altered words.
-They have the benefit of standing out from the crowd and are more likely to be available as a domain name if you decide to have a website.
-Unique names often don't convey the exact nature of your product or service to your customer, but they can convey a strong company image.
+They have the benefit of standing out from the crowd and are more likely to be available as a domain name and social media account names.
+Unique names can convey the nature of your product or service to your customer, but they take more thought and creativity to create.

 5. Is the Name Easy to Pronounce?

 Consider whether any of your company name ideas are difficult to pronounce.
 One of the ideas I considered for my jewelry business was con fuoco (an Italian musical term meaning "with fire").
 The meaning fit, but the potential for big pronunciation and spelling issues with that name led me to drop it from my list pretty quickly.

 6. Is the URL Available?
 Are the social media accounts available?